SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - ansible.builtin.service ---> Its a service module.
 - ansible.builtin.debug ---> This module prints whatever you give.
 - ansible.builtin.command ---> Used to run command on a remote machine directly without using shell.
-- Not only external hosts like web, it can also connect to the local hosts.
+- Not only external hosts like web, it can also connect to its local hosts.
 Ansible can manage its own server also.
 - We have variables in ansible play-level, task-level, var_files, vars_prompt, inventory.ini, args.
 - Variable preference in ansible ?
 CMD, Task, File, Prompt, Play, Inventory.ini, Ansible roles.
-- What are Data-types in ansible ?
-We have Skills (List type) and Experience (Map type)
+- What are data-types in ansible ?
+We have skills (List type) and experience (Map type)
 - What are conditions in ansible ?
 Write a condition for roboshop user exist or not ?
 - Similar to $? in shell, we have 'rc' in ansible to check the exit status of the previous command.
-- Write ansible-playbook to loop Ramesh, Suresh, Saikiran, Mahesh.
+- Write ansible-playbook to loop ramesh, suresh, saikiran, mahesh.
-- Write ansible-playbook to install nginx, mysql, postfix, net-tools using loop.
-- Write ansible-playbook to install nginx, mysql, postfix, net-tools & also loop 'name & state'
+- Write ansible-playbook to install nginx, mysql, postfix, net-tools and also loop 'name and state'
 - What are tags in ansible ?
-Tags are used in server, if you want a particular task to run.
+Tags are used in server, if you want a particular task to run like below.
 - ansible-playbook -t devops 16-tags.yaml ; ansible-playbook -t aws 16-tags.yaml
 - When we can use tags ?
 For example take catalogue component, if there is any new version of catalogue, what will you do basically ?
 We do new deployment (or) new release right ?
 By using basic deployment steps.
 - Command will be ---> ansible-playbook -e component=catalogue -t deployment main.yaml